 Unless you regularly apply weedkiller, your lawn should have a fantastic diversity of wildflowers (sadly often considered 'weeds'), including clover, self heal, bird's foot trefoil and dandelions.
 But these are rarely allowed to flower in lawns mowed regularly.

 However, by changing your mowing schedule to every three to four weeks instead of weekly, you can let these plants grow and flower between mows.
 You'll still have a lawn, it will just be more colourful at certain times, and the bees, butterflies and other pollinators will be grateful for the extra food source.

 Let areas grow longer

-When you first lay your lawn turf, the grass will usually be a mix of hard-wearing rye grasses and fescues.
+When you first lay your lawn turf, the grass will usually be a mix of hard-wearing rye grass and fescues.
 However, as it matures, native grasses such as meadow grass, Yorkshire fog and Timothy grass will seed into it.
 These are caterpillar foodplants for a number of butterflies, including the meadow brown and gatekeeper.
 If you allow areas of grass to grow long, they may provide these pollinator with much needed breeding habitat.

 What's more, areas of long grass provide seeds for bird such as house sparrow and goldfinch, and can provide shelter for small mammals such as hedgehogs and voles.
 Long grass needn't look unattractive – why not leave a circle of grass to grow long around a tree, or create a meadow area that you can strim paths into?
 You could also let grass grow longer in areas you don't see from the house, such as behind your shed.